- Essays··8 min read

 Nvidia's Water Solution Ends at the Property Line

-Nvidia's warm-water cooling eliminates water use inside the data centre — and nothing beyond it.
-The bulk of AI's water footprint, roughly 54 per cent by the IEA's accounting, sits behind the meter in fossil fuel plants supplying the grid when renewables fall short.
+Nvidia's warm-water cooling eliminates water use inside the data centre and nothing beyond it.
+The bulk of AI's water footprint, roughly 54% by the IEA's accounting, sits behind the meter in fossil fuel plants supplying the grid when renewables fall short.
 Until disclosure extends to end-to-end water intensity per compute-hour inclusive of generation fuel source, the industry is optimising for a boundary it drew itself.

 artificial-intelligencedata-centreswaterenergyRead - Essays··7 min read